fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 multiplicator(a, b, `Multiplied ${a} and ${b}, the result is:`);
 ```

-and we can run it with
+And we can run it with:

 ```shell
 npm run multiply 5 2
 ```

-if the program is run with parameters that are not of the right type, e.g.
+If the program is run with parameters that are not of the right type, e.g.

 ```shell
 npm run multiply 5 lol
 ```

-it "works" but gives us the answer
+it "works" but gives us the answer:

 ```shell
 Multiplied 5 and NaN, the result is: NaN